 Exchange bidding is beneficial to publishers for the following reasons:

-Easy implementation — Ad Exchange is handled server-side so for publishers, there is nothing to be installed on their website(s).
+Easy implementation — Ad Exchange is handled server-side.
+There is nothing to be installed on the publisher’s website(s).
 This also means there is no need for updates or maintenance.

-Better user experience — More publishers are preferring the exchange bidding process when reduced latency produces a better user experience.
+Better user experience — More publishers prefer this process as reduced latency produces a better user experience.

-What’s the difference between exchange bidding and header bidding?
+What’s the difference between exchange and header bidding?

 |Exchange bidding||Header bidding|